Lakeshore Chinooks: History

+Season-by-season records

+Ballpark

-Kapco Inc., a metal fabrication and stamping company in Grafton, donated $1 million toward completion of the school's new baseball field, named Kapco Park.
+In 2011, Kapco Inc., a metal fabrication and stamping company in Grafton, donated $1 million toward completion of Concordia University Wisconsin's new baseball field, named Kapco Park.
 The donation was part of a $2.7 million fund already allocated for the stadium.
 Concordia's baseball team uses Kapco Park in the spring.

 The Chinooks were the first Northwoods League franchise to make its home on a university campus.
-Kapco Park acknowledges the Milwaukee Brewers with its outfield dimensions, the last two numbers reflected in famous uniforms - 317 feet in left for Jim Gantner, 344 to left-center for Hank Aaron, 404 to center for Paul Molitor and 319 to right for Robin Yount, who helped design the fence.
+Kapco Park acknowledges the Milwaukee Brewers with its outfield dimensions; 317 feet in left for Jim Gantner (who wore number 17), 344 to left-center for Hank Aaron (who wore number 44), 404 to center for Paul Molitor (who wore number 4) and 319 to right for Robin Yount (who wore number 19), the latter of whom helped design the fence.

 In 2012, the Wisconsin Interscholastic Athletic Association (WIAA) moved the State High School summer baseball tournament to Kapco Park until the tournament ended in 2018.

 Kapco Park hosted the 2014 Northwoods League All-Star Game on July 22, 2014.

-2012 season

-The inaugural season began May 30, 2012, vs. the Green Bay Bullfrogs (2-1 Chinooks).
-The home opener was Monday, June 11, 2012.
-The team finished with a 35–35 record, 4th place in the South division.
-2012 attendance was 46,022.

-Launch marketing featured Robin Yount in a series of television spots and included a guest appearance by Milwaukee Brewers GM Doug Melvin.

-2012 manager was John Vodenlich, the coach at UW-Whitewater.

-2013 season

-Eddy Morgan, Head Coach at UW-Superior, managed the Chinooks for the 2013 season.
-Morgan joined the Chinooks for the inaugural 2012 season as an assistant coach.
-Prior to UW-Superior, Morgan spent nine seasons as an assistant coach and recruiting coordinator at the College of St. Scholastica.
-Joining Morgan as an assistant coach was Scott Hood, currently an assistant coach at Kansas.
-Hood played at South Dakota State University where he also coached for two seasons.

-The 16-team Northwoods League celebrated its 20th anniversary season in 2013 with the season opener on Wednesday, May 29.
-Chinooks home opener was Thursday, May 30 vs. Wisconsin Rapids Rafters.
-Major League Baseball commissioner, Bud Selig, threw the first pitch to Major League Baseball Hall of Fame member and current minority Chinooks owner, Robin Yount.

-The 2013 season featured inter-divisional play for the first time since 2009.

-The Chinooks finished the 2013 season at 44–26, capturing first place overall in the South division.

-The Lakeshore Chinooks were ranked 21st on the Perfect Game Top 50 Summer Collegiate Teams for 2013.